Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Skills:** Choose one from Deception or Intimidation.
 You gain proficiency in that skill.
 If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
 If you already do so, you can add 1d4 to any ability check you make using that skill.

 ### Demonic Strength
 At 21st level, your Charisma score is increased to 20 if it is not already higher.
 Additionally, you add your Charisma modifier (minimum 1) to any melee attack attack roll, saving throw, or ability check you make using your Strength modifier.
 If you hit a creature with an attack roll that uses your Strength modifier for its attack and damage rolls, you can move the target up to 15 feet in a direction of your choice.
+This strength likely changes your body in a permanent way, granting you fiend-like features such as permanently clammy skin, black voids for eyes, or demonic horns.

 ### Variable Resistance
 At 22nd level, as a reaction when you make a saving throw against an effect that deals acid, cold, fire, lightning, necrotic, poison or thunder damage, you can give yourself advantage on the saving throw.
 Additionally, you have advantage on any saving throw you make against any effect that does that same damage type until you finish a long rest.
 Finally, you have resistance to that damage type for the same duration.